 The Italian government wouldn’t stand up to the airline’s unions, and without lowering costs no one was willing to come to a deal to take over the failed airline.

-There’s no longer a prospect to do any deal by the revised revised deadline of May 31, so the Italian government is prepared to take over the airline itself.
-They’re betting that the current coronavirus crisis means the European Union won’t push back.
+There’s no longer a prospect to do any deal.
+The Italian government is instead nationalizing the airline in June.
+They plan to create a new company to transfer Alitalia’s assets into and shrink the fleet by 23 planes (earlier speculation had their 113 aircraft shrinking by 30).
+In all likelihood the current coronavirus crisis means the European Union won’t push back.
 Indeed, other countries are expected to provide subsidies to their major airlines as well.

 Copyright: jvdwolf / 123RF Stock Photo